Former President Jimmy Carter, speaking to the Parliament of the World's Religions in 2009-DEC said:

 has been uneven across the world.
 The main impediments to attaining equality have often been

 a combination of culture and religion.
-In North America, women have approached near equality in commerce, business, the military, etc. The main hold-outs in North America have been conservative religious denominations, of which the largest are the Roman Catholic Church, the Southern Baptist Convention, and The Church of Jesus Christ of Latter-day Saints, all of whom restrict or prohibit female ordination.
+In North America, women have approached near equality in commerce, business, the military, etc. The main hold-outs in North America have been conservative religious denominations, of which the largest are the Roman Catholic Church, the Southern Baptist Convention, and The Church of Jesus Christ of Latter-day Saints, all of whom deny or restrict ordination or the attainment of other positions of authority to all women simply because of their gender.

 Essays in this section discuss: